willpaceley/gawds-battle-bot/README.md

 | 4    | Damage             | 10 Min - 15 Max | Base Damage used for next steps    |
 | 5    | Critical Hit       | 20% Chance      | 100% bonus damage                  |
 | 6    | Cult Vulnerability | +/- 20% Damage  | Damage increased or reduced by 20% |

+## Set up the Bot

+Want to set up your own instance of the Gawds Battle Discord bot?
+Terrific!
+Start by cloning this repo and run `npm install` to download the necessary dependencies.
+The setup process is relatively simple and should only take a few minutes of your time.

+### Create a Discord Bot Application

+The first step to launching the bot on your own is to create a Discord bot application via the official Discord developer portal.

+The discord.js guide has a [terrific walkthrough](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) on how to create a Discord bot application.

+After creating your application, double check that you also added a new bot under the "Bot" section of the Discord developer portal.

+### Inviting Your Bot to a Server

+Now that you set up the bot application in the step above, next you will need to generate an OAuth2 URL to prompt yourself to invite the bot to a server.

+1. Navigate to your [Discord Developer Portal](https://discord.com/developers/applications) and click on your Gawds Battle application
+2. Click on the "OAuth2" section on the left-hand navigation panel, then select the "URL Generator" underneath where you just clicked.
+Generate a new URL with `bot` and `application.commands` scopes and the `Create Public Threads` and `Send Messages in Threads` bot permissions.
+3. Copy the generated URL, paste it in your browser, then follow the prompts to invite your the bot to a server where you have administrator privileges.

+### Set up your .env file

+The application uses the [dotenv](https://www.npmjs.com/package/dotenv) NPM package to load enviornment variables from a `.env` file.
+This file will store sensitive information, like your bot's token, so keep it safe.

+Open the `.env.sample` file in the root directory.
+There are three environment variables that you need to populate before the bot will configure properly.
+Follow the instructions below to find the proper values for the necessary variables, and be sure to paste them between the `""`.

+- `DISCORD_TOKEN` - Go to your Discord Developer Portal, select "Bot" on the left-hand nav bar, press the "Reset Token" button.
+- `CLIENT_ID` - Go to your Discord Developer Portal, select "General Information" on the left-hand nav bar, press the "Copy" button under `Application ID`
+- `GUILD_ID` - Go the Discord server you will run the bot in, right click on the server name in the top-left corner and select "Copy ID"

+To find `GUILD_ID` You may need to enable "Developer Mode" in the Advanced settings section of your Discord client.

+Once all three enviroment variables have been input, rename the `.env.sample` file to `.env`.

+### Launching the Bot

+Before running your bot for the first time in a Discord server, you need to register the `/battle` slash command before it will be available for use.

+To register slash commands, run `npm run config` in the root directory.

+Now you should be ready to take your bot online!

+To run a local development enviroment, you can run the bot with [nodemon](https://www.npmjs.com/package/nodemon) by using the `npm run dev` script on your local machine.

+To manage the bot in a production enviroment, I use the process manager [pm2](https://www.npmjs.com/package/pm2), which you can run with `npm run start`.